MetOffice/simulation-systems/source/Reviewers/codereview.rst

 that no system aspects have been missed.
 The review should be an active one and should question anything that is poorly coded.

+Focus on the code, not the contributor; providing constructive, respectful and actionable feedback.
+Critique the implementation, not the individual and always explain the reasoning behind your suggestions.

 Reviewer responsibilities and checkpoints
 -----------------------------------------